Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Problem Statement

 where $\bm{x}_{E_j} = [x_{E_j}, y_{E_j}]^\top \in \mathbb{R}^2$ and $\bm{u}_{E_j} = [u_{E_j}^x, u_{E_j}^y] ^ \top$ are $E_j$'s position and control input, respectively, $v_{E_j} \in \mathbb{R}_{>0}$ is $E_j$'s maximum speed, and $\bm{u}_{E_j}$ belongs to $\mathbb{U}_E = \{ \bm{u} : [0, \infty) \rightarrow \mathbb{S}^2 \,|\, \bm{u} \textup{ is piecewise smooth}\}$.
 The initial position is $\bm{x}_{E_j}^0 = [x_{E_j}^0, y_{E_j}^0]^\top \in \mathbb{R}^2$.

 We denote the speed ratio between $P_i$ and $E_j$ by $\alpha_{ij}=v_{P_i}/v_{E_j}$ and consider faster pursuers, i.e., $\alpha_{ij} > 1$.
 The capture radius of pursuer $P_i$ is $r_i>0$.
-An evader is captured by a pursuer if the latter is pursuing the former and their Euclidean distance is less than or equal to the corresponding capture radius.
+An evader is captured by a pursuer if the latter is pursuing the former and their Euclidean distance is less than or equal to the pursuer's capture radius. {\revise This is slightly different from the pioneering works \citep{AWM:71,AWM:74} by Merz, where the capture occurs when their Euclidean distance is less than the capture radius for the convenience of determining the \emph{usable part} \citep{RI:65} of the terminal surface.
+However, since the approach we propose below is based on the forward analysis with no need to work retrogressively from the terminal surface, we here consider a closed capture condition such that the case when the distance is equal to the capture radius is also included.}

 The plane $\mathbb{R}^2$ is split by a closed convex curve $\targetline$ called the \emph{target curve}, into a \emph{goal region} $\goal$ and a \emph{play region} $\play$ as illustrated in Fig. \ref{fig:game-illustration}, and formally, they are respectively defined by

 where $g: \mathbb{R}^2 \to \mathbb{R}$ is a twice differentiable function, i.e., $g_{\bm{y}} \triangleq \od{g}{\bm{y}}$ and $g_{\bm{y}\bm{y}} \triangleq \od[2]{g}{\bm{y}}$ exist, such that $\goal$ is nonempty, compact and convex.
 The evasion team $\eteam$ aims to send as many evaders initially in the play region as possible into the goal region before being captured by the pursuit team $\pteam$ who guards the goal region.